Shinroi1/La-Nuova-Pasteleria/README.md

+# INSTALLATION
+1.

-# 🍽️ Collaborative Filtering Menu Recommender — How It Works
+🍽️ Collaborative Filtering Menu Recommender — How It Works

 This document explains **how our collaborative filtering menu recommender works**, using simple examples, real dish names, and a step-by-step walkthrough of the actual Django code.